celery/celery/docs/userguide/workers.rst

 Stopping the worker
 ===================

-Shutdown should be accomplished using the ``TERM`` signal.
+Shutdown should be accomplished using the :sig:`TERM` signal.

-When shutdown is initiated the worker will finish any tasks it's currently executing before it terminates, so if these tasks are important you should wait for it to finish before doing anything drastic (like sending the ``KILL`` signal).
+When shutdown is initiated the worker will finish any tasks it's currently executing before it terminates, so if these tasks are important you should wait for it to finish before doing anything drastic (like sending the :sig:`KILL` signal).

-If the worker won't shutdown after considerate time, for example because of tasks stuck in an infinite-loop, you can use the ``KILL`` signal to force terminate the worker, but be aware that currently executing tasks will be lost (unless the tasks have the :attr:`~celery.task.base.Task.acks_late` option set).
+If the worker won't shutdown after considerate time, for example because of tasks stuck in an infinite-loop, you can use the :sig:`KILL` signal to force terminate the worker, but be aware that currently executing tasks will be lost (unless the tasks have the :attr:`~celery.task.base.Task.acks_late` option set).

-Also, since the ``KILL`` signal can't be catched by processes the worker will not be able to reap its children so make sure you do it manually.
+Also, since the :sig:`KILL` signal can't be catched by processes the worker will not be able to reap its children so make sure you do it manually.
 This command usually does the trick::